 With experience and relevant training, it may be possible to specialise in a particular area of probation work, such as working with sex offenders or working in court.

-Some probation officers take advantage of secondments that may be offered to spend time working for other agencies, such as in youth offending teams or prisons.
+Some probation officers take advantage of secondments to spend time working for other agencies, such as in youth offending teams or prisons.
 Training for those who are thinking of becoming managers may also be available.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.